AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Topics.md

 When a Topic is created, data sent from its associated Clients is routed to a special queue where it can be consumed by a Subscription.
-This queue provides a buffer of up to one day for Subscriptions which are temporarily unable to receive data.
+This queue provides a buffer of up to one day for Subscriptions, which are temporarily unable to receive data.

 While OMF messages may be sent to OCS immediately after creating a Topic, the messages cannot be made available for consumption until a Subscription is created.
 However, some